In some cases you may be unable to change a security header from within Really Simple SSL because the settings is disabled.

-This means that a third party, not Really Simple SSL has set this header, but incorrectly or with non-recommended values.
-If we find an incorrectly set header or a header that is not set according to our recommendations this notice will be displayed in the Really Simple SSL dashboard.
+This means that the header was set by other means, sometimes incorrectly or with non-recommended values.
+If we find an incorrectly set header or a header that is not set according to our recommendations a notice will be displayed in the Really Simple SSL dashboard.
 We highly recommend removing the security headers from all other locations and to let Really Simple SSL Pro handle them for you.

 This article explains the different locations where security headers can be set so you can remove them and let Really Simple SSL set them to the recommended settings.